Spread the love by sharing

 coffee filter snowflakes

-34. DIY Snowflakes from Coffee Filters:
+34. DIY Snowflakes from Coffee Filters

 Transform coffee filters into delicate snowflakes.
 It’s like catching snow on your fingertips, minus the cold.
 Stick them on windows for instant winter magic without a frosty chill.